tesla3327/michaelnthiessen/src/pages/hover-in-vue/index.md

 But don't worry, it's not _that_ much work.

-In this short article you'll learn:
+In this short chapter you'll learn:
 - How to implement a **hover effect** in Vue
 - How to **show an element** on mouseover
 - How to dynamically **update classes** with a mouseover